SabitKondakci/SabitKondakci/README.md

 ## 🌱 Skills

-I've been working as a freelancer, both front-end & back-end in all sorts of programming languages, ranging from Fortran to C#, JavaScript,Windows PowerShell etc. I therefore consider myself polyglot and "full-stack" I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.
+I've been working as a freelancer, both front-end & back-end in all sorts of programming languages, ranging from Fortran to C#, JavaScript,Node etc. I therefore consider myself polyglot and "full-stack" I enjoy all parts of development, appreciate most programming languages and find the freedom to use the right tool for the job a liberating, creative and rewarding experience.

 * C# .Net , JavaScript, TypeScript, React, Angular, Node